-The Blue Cross and Blue Shield of Nebraska (BCBSNE) Preferred Prescription Drug List, also called a formulary, is a list of drugs included in most prescription drug benefits.
+The Blue Cross and Blue Shield of Nebraska (BCBSNE) Prescription Drug List, also called a formulary, is a list of drugs included in most prescription drug benefits.
 Coverage of these drugs is subject to your prescription benefit plan design.
-Please review your prescription drug plan along with the formulary list to determine coverage.
+Please review your prescription drug plan along with the prescription drug list to determine coverage.

-Formulary drugs are medications recommended by the BCBSNE Pharmacy and Therapeutics Committee.
+Prescription drugs are medications recommended by the BCBSNE Pharmacy and Therapeutics Committee.
 These drugs are selected based on a quality evaluation of safety, effectiveness, unique qualities and cost.

 Prescription Drugs Requiring Preauthorization

 As part of our efforts to address the serious issue of escalating costs and continue to provide you with access to quality and cost-effective pharmacy care, BCBSNE requires that benefits for certain drugs be preauthorized.
 Please view the list of those medications or search all medical policies at Med Policy Blue.
 Your health care provider will need to complete the applicable preauthorization form and fax or mail it to us.

 Beginning October 1, 2012, benefits for orally administered cancer drugs will change for some benefit plans.
 A listing of these oral oncology medications can be found here.

 Beginning Jan.
 1, 2017, a two-tiered generic medication benefit will be in effect, which could affect how much you pay for certain generic drugs.
 A two-tiered generic medications benefit design features a generic drug list with two levels of member cost-share amounts for generic prescription medications.
 This design provides an incentive for you to request lower-cost generic medications from your health care provider whenever possible.
 A complete list of these medications can be found here.